WayneVisser/Osborne1FloppyAdapter/README.md

 1. The Osborne 1 uses a non-standard Shugart floppy interface.
 This KiCAD project accounts for those differences and supports an interface to a GoTek floppy disk emulator.

-2. +5V power for the GoTek is available directly from the floppy cable.
+2. +5V power for the GoTek is taken directly from the floppy cable.

 3. Jumper only S1 on GoTek.